apache/gravitino/docs/how-to-install.md

     docker run -d -i -p 8090:8090 apache/gravitino:<version>
     ```

-2. Visit `http://localhost:8090` in your browser to access the Gravitino server through the Web-based GUI.
+2. Visit `http://localhost:8090` in your browser to access the Gravitino server through the Web UI.
 Or, you can run the following command to verify that THE Gravitino server is running.

     ```shell
     curl -v -X GET -H "Accept: application/vnd.gravitino.v1+json" -H "Content-Type: application/json" http://localhost:8090/api/version